 My studio practice explores the boundaries between archaeology, architecture and art.
-I develop small investigations using methods fundamental to each discipline.
-This includes fieldwork and excavation; technical drafting, notation and painting; and archival research.
-Each artwork begins with a found object, building or site.
-Often materials are collected from the sites and combined with the mounting investigations to create the actual structure of each piece.
-For my larger works I do not plan an outcome in advance, thus the direction of my work is never certain, continuously evolving as new paths are discovered.
-This results in many layers of information, textures and details which come to rest somewhere between the real and the imaginary.
+I begin with a site or subject and using methods essential to each discipline I take on an investigative approach.
+(Fieldwork; artifact and material collection; archival research; establishing and recording communications; technical drafting, note taking and painting).
+These notes and collections are often collaged directly onto the work becoming an important part of the painting process.
+For my larger paintings and projects, I do not plan an outcome in advance.
+The direction of my work is never certain, continuously evolving as new information is discovered.
+This results in many layers of information, textures and details through which the final composition emerges.